bugzmanov/nes_ebook/src/chapter_5_1.md

 We will start with the most basic test covering main CPU features: instruction set, memory access, and CPU cycles.

-The iNES file of the test is located here: [nestest.nes](http://nickmass.com/images/nestest.nes) An execution log accompanies the test, that shows how the execution should look like: [nestest.log](https://www.qmtpro.com/~nes/misc/nestest.log)
+The iNES file of the test is located here: [nestest.nes](http://nickmass.com/images/nestest.nes) An execution log accompanies the test, showing how the execution should look like: [nestest.log](https://www.qmtpro.com/~nes/misc/nestest.log)

-Next goal is to generate similar execution log for the CPU while its running a program.
+The next goal is to generate a similar execution log for the CPU while running a program.

  <div style="text-align:center"><img src="./images/ch5.1/image_2_log_structure.png" width="80%"/></div>